Trooja/cookie-paywall-discrepancies/README.md

 # Repository for the results from thesis Assessing discrepancies in cross-browser paywalls detection.

-This repository contains the aggregated results form the thesis Assessing discrepancies in cross-browser paywalls detection performed by Andreas Stenwreth and Simon Tang at Chalmers University of Technology from Mars until August 2024.
+This repository contains the aggregated results form the thesis Assessing discrepancies in cross-browser paywalls detection performed by Andreas Stenwreth and Simon Täng at Chalmers University of Technology from Mars until August 2024.

 The following files are included: